-- 43. Risk management reports should be accurate and precise to ensure a bank's board and senior management can rely with confidence on the aggregated information to make critical decisions about risk. - 44.
-To ensure the accuracy of the reports, a bank should maintain, at a minimum, the following: - (a) Defined requirements and processes to reconcile reports to risk data; - (b) Automated and manual edit and reasonableness checks, including an inventory of the validation rules that are applied to quantitative information.
-The inventory should include explanations of the conventions used to describe any mathematical or logical relationships that should be verified through these validations or checks; and - (c) Integrated procedures for identifying, reporting and explaining data errors or weaknesses in data integrity via exceptions reports. - 45.
-Supervisors expect that a bank's board and senior management should establish accuracy and precision requirements for both regular and crisis reporting, including critical position and exposure information.
-These requirements should reflect the criticality of decisions that will be based on this information. - 46.
-Supervisors expect banks to consider accuracy requirements analogous to accounting materiality.
-For example, if omission or misstatement could influence the risk decisions of users, this may be considered material.
-A bank should be able to support the rationale for accuracy requirements.
-Supervisors expect a bank to consider precision requirements based on validation, testing or reconciliation processes and results.
+52. Risk management reports should be accurate and precise to ensure a bank's board and senior management can rely with confidence on the aggregated information to make critical decisions about risk.

+53. To ensure the accuracy of the reports, a bank should maintain, at a minimum, the following:

+- (a) Defined requirements and processes to reconcile reports to risk data; - (b) Automated and manual edit and reasonableness checks, including an inventory of the validation rules that are applied to quantitative information.
+The inventory should include explanations of the conventions used to describe any mathematical or logical relationships that should be verified through these validations or checks; and - (c) Integrated procedures for identifying, reporting and explaining data errors or weaknesses in data integrity via exceptions reports.